isomerpages/moe-meridianpri/_about-us/School Information/Welcome.md

 **Our Key Belief & Approach – “It takes the whole village to raise a child”**

-At Meridian, we believe in providing our students with a holistic education, with good character and values as its core foundation.
+<p align = "justify">At Meridian, we believe in providing our students with a holistic education, with good character and values as its core foundation.</p>

 *   Character and Citizenship Education